 - The scales should be intact with the skin.

-We can also check the quality of the fish by the sense of smell:
+We can also check the quality of the fish by using our sense of smell:

-Proximate testing: It is a prevalent method, in which the fish components like moisture, protein, lipid etc. are regularly checked from the time of fish harvesting.
-This method does not give a satisfactory assessment and thus not accepted.
+- Proximate testing: It is a prevalent method in which the fish components like moisture, protein, lipid etc., are regularly checked from the time of fish harvesting.
+This method does not give a satisfactory assessment and thereby not accepted widely.

-Hypoxanthine value: After the death of fish, break down of an ATP (Adenosine triphosphate) into ADP, AMP, IMP and finally into hypoxanthine occurs.
+- Hypoxanthine value: After the death of fish, ATP (Adenosine triphosphate) splits into ADP, AMP, IMP and finally into hypoxanthine.
 The value of hypoxanthine increases during the storage of fish.
 Hypoxanthine value gives an estimate for the freshness of fish.
-A fish is considered to be spoiled when the hypoxanthine value reaches 7-8 micromoles/g.
+A fish is considered to be spoiled if a hypoxanthine value reaches 7-8 micromoles/g.

-Trimethylamine (TMA) value: Fish contains a considerable amount of trimethylamine oxide (TMAO), but when it gets spoiled, the TMAO reduces into TMA.
-The value of TMA with a level of 1.5mg / 100g indicates that the fish is moderately spoilt.
+- Trimethylamine (TMA) value: Fish contains a considerable amount of trimethylamine oxide (TMAO), but on fish spoilage, TMAO reduces into TMA.
+The value of TMA with a level of 1.5 mg / 100 g indicates that the fish is moderately spoilt.

-Ammonia production: The production of ammonia indicates that there is an extent of spoilage.
+- Ammonia production: The production of ammonia indicates the extent of spoilage.

-Peroxidase value: It helps in the measurement of oxygen rancidity.
-Peroxidase value less than 10 indicates the good quality of fish, but value more than 20 indicates rancidity.
+- Peroxidase value: It helps in the measurement of oxygen rancidity.
+Peroxidase value less than 10 (indicates the good quality of fish) and a value more than 20 (indicates rancidity).

-It includes total plate count method (TPC), which is used in the quality assessment of fish by giving an estimate of bacterial presence.
-In this method first, grind the fish and then dilute the sample by following serial dilution.
+It includes the total plate count method (TPC).
+The biological method involves a quality assessment of fish by the bacterial cell count.
+First, you need to grind the fish and then dilute the sample by following serial dilution.
 Prepare media for the growth of microorganisms present in the fish, where we can use both ordinary and selective media.